Glossary of Terms and Phrases

 FERPA: Family Educational Rights and Privacy Act; Federal and State Law does not permit access to or release of any information contained in student education records to any unauthorized party or agency without proper court orders or written consent of the student.
 All Students records are administered in accordance with the FERPA act.
-Subsequently, no information will be disseminiated to anyone other than student.
+Subsequently, no information will be disseminated to anyone other than student.

 Financial Aid: Payment of funds provided to an individual (or a payment in kind of tangible or intangible property to the student) which is conditioned on the student's attendance at a community college.

-Freshman Status: Students who have completed less than
+Freshman Status: Students who have completed less than 30 semester units.

 General Education Certification: The process by which CSU general education and IGETC courses are certified as being completed so students are not held to lower division requirements of the individual CSU or UC campus.
 Some Private and Out-of-State universities accept full CSUGE or IGETC certification in lieu of their own general education requirements - please check with each individual campus.
 Students must apply for certification through the Admissions and Records Office on their final transcripts.

 General Education Requirements: Courses required of all students who plan to receive an A.A. or A.S. degree from Crafton Hills College.
 See your counselor for more information.

 Grade Review: A procedure which allows students who feel they were not graded fairly to seek a course of action.